To change Azure subscription in PowerShell, we can simply use the Select-AZSubscription Azure PowerShell cmdlet. It’s really easy to use.

 Select-AZSubscription is an excellent Azure PowerShell cmdlet that can be used to change the Azure subscription.

-Let’s discuss the syntax of the Select-AZSubscription Azure PowerShell cmdlet along with Examples that will give you enough idea to change your Azure subscription with PowerShell.
+Let’s discuss the syntax of the Select-AZSubscription Azure PowerShell cmdlet and Examples that will give you enough idea to change your Azure subscription with PowerShell.

 Syntax-1